Allen-Tildesley/examples/GUIDE.md

 * &Dagger; indicates a larger system size, _N_=864 (or approximately so for `mc_zvt_lj_ll`)
 * The `mc_nvt_lj` program seems to give a low pressure, needs investigating.
 * The `mc_nvt_lj_re` program was run for four temperatures, see below for details.
-* The `mc_npt_lj` measured pressure (c) is 0.666(2) which is a little low.
+* The `mc_npt_lj` _measured_ pressure (c) is 0.666(2) which is a little low.
 Measured _C<sub>p</sub>_ (full) is 5.28(7) compared with Thol et al (2016) EOS giving 5.22
 * The `mc_npt_lj_ll` program was run with `db_max`=0.015 to give a volume acceptance ratio around 9%.
 Measured pressure (c) is 0.660(3) which is again a little low.
-Is the delta correction wrong somehow?
+Is the delta correction wrong somehow???
+Or the constant-pressure algorithm???
 Measured _C<sub>p</sub>_ (full) is 5.04(16) compared with Thol et al (2016) EOS value of 5.22.
-The program probably needs making more resilient against changes in box size.
+The program probably needs making more resilient against changes in box size (list array reallocation).
 * The `mc_zvt_lj` program was run at activity _z_=0.0795, the default value in the program, in a box of length 7&sigma;.
 The Thol et al (2016) LRC-corrected value to give &rho;=0.75 would be _z_=0.080627.
 Acceptance rate of creation/destruction moves is quite small, at about 0.3%.
 For other state points see below.
+We could look at including a reallocate_arrays routine to cope better with varying _N_.
 * The `mc_zvt_lj_ll` program has the same acceptance ratio of moves.
-It seems to run very slowly, which needs looking into.
+It seems to run very slowly, which needs looking into???
+Again, it would be more satisfying to use list array reallocation to make the program resilient to _N_ increasing.
+* In principle, there should be a delta correction for the configurational temperature.
+Long-range corrections are discussed by A Baranyai _J Chem Phys,_ __112,__ 3964 (2000) and by
+A Lervik, O Wilhelmsen, TT Trinh, HR Nagel, _J Chem Phys,_ __143,__ 114106 (2015),
+but they do not seem to discuss the truncation discontinuity.
+This needs looking into ???

 Tests for the grand canonical MC program were initially conducted at a slightly lower density, very close to the liquid-vapour coexistence line (see Gibbs simulations below).